Homemade Greek Seasoning Blend

 • Fresh rosemary – strip a 5cm sprig of fresh rosemary of its leaves and chop them finely.

 • Sea salt flakes.
 My go-to salt is Murray River salt flakes.
-I always have a jar for cooking besides the stove.
+I always have a jar for cooking beside the stove.

 • Pantry spices – onion powder, garlic powder, sumac, freshly cracked black pepper